When to Go to Portland, Oregon: Weather Guide by Season & Month

 December

 For bad weather, December is a sure winner.
-It’s the coldest, wettest, and windiest month of the year.
+It’s the coldest, wettest, and windiest month of the year—and our least favorite to visit, if we’re being honest!

 If you can’t cope with the rain, December is one of the worst times to visit Portland.
-Still, it’s a magical time for the city.
+Still, looking past the gloom, it’s a magical time for the city.
 The historic districts are lit up with holiday lights, and the rivers are glowing from the Christmas ship parade.

 Pioneer Square in December

-The colder weather is a good excuse to take a trip to nearby Mount Hood and fit some skiing in, indulge in some tax-free holiday shopping, or delve into Portland’s foodie scene.
+The colder weather is a good excuse to take a trip to nearby Mount Hood and fit some skiing in, indulge in some tax-free holiday shopping, check out cool museums, or explore Portland’s foodie scene.

 Treksplorer